> Martin Carthy > Songs > Two Butchers

 Roud has 236 instances of this ballad—from most of the Anglophone world, with English examples being the most numerous—amongst which are 40 sound recordings.

 Martin Carthy sang Two Butchers in 1966 on his Second Album.
-He commented in the album sleeve notes:
+He noted:

 Fairly common on both sides of the Atlantic, the story stays essentially the same, only varying in the number of butchers, or in the number of robbers who range themselves again Johnson.
 A treacherous woman has always seemed more despicable than a treacherous man.
 This version is from the Cecil Sharp MSS.